Git-Slayer-Game/documentation/docs/abilities-bonuses.md

 ## 1. Abilities Overview by Class

 Each class has two unique abilities that provide bonuses in specific areas.
 Abilities scale based on tiers, ensuring that bonuses stay impactful as contributors level up.
+Additionally, **Dragon Battle Rewards** introduce class-specific XP boosts for successful victories.

 ### Knight (Stability & Robustness)